FREQUENTLY ASKED QUESTIONS

 The Office of the Sheriff provides fingerprinting Monday through Friday between the hours of 8:00 am and 8:00 pm.
 Our office charges a $20 fee plus any additional State or Federal fees associated with why you are being printed.
 We only accept Check or Money Order.
 If an applicant is under 16, a Valid School PHOTO I.D. for the current year must be provided.
 Anyone over the age of 16 must provide a Valid Government Photo I.D. (ie; MVA or Passport).
 In addition, the customer must provide an Authorization Code and ORI number.

-You can contact the Community Policing Section at 410-758-0770, or 410-778-7908 or filling out our contact form online.
+You can contact the Community Policing Section at 410-758-0770, or 410-778-7908.
 Please give us as much advance notice as possible, as requests are frequent and taken on a first come first served basis

 All emergency and non-emergency calls for police assistance are answered and dispatched by the Queen Anne's County Department of Emergency Services.
 Calls for service are NOT dispatched on a ” first come, first served” basis.
 They are dispatched according to their priority.
 The most serious and life-threatening calls are dispatched first.
 Due to call volume and available staff, there may be times when all deputies are busy.
 If that occurs, your request for assistance will be answered in as timely a manner possible.